deltics/azure-pipeline-templates/README.md

 5. After executing any `preBuildInline` statements the compiler is then invoked.  _This is a good place to run `duget restore` as this will restore dependencies and update search paths in the `<project>.cfg` as required_.

 6. The working folder is reset to the 'root' of the repo and if the expected `exe` file is found in the `.bin` folder, the compilation is deemed successful and any `postBuildInline` statements are executed.
 If the `exe` file is not found, failure is reported and the job status set to failed.
+Any resulting `exe` file in the `.bin` folder is moved to the `$(Build.BinariesDirectory)` (this is a location created and maintained by the Azure DevOps pipeline which can be referred to using that variable name in any pipeline).

 7. Finally, any `postBuild` steps are executed.
 If no [step conditions](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/conditions?view=azure-devops&tabs=yaml) are specified on those to determine otherwise, `postBuild` steps are only executed if the main build step and any `preBuild` steps were successful.